SURGroup/UQpy/docs/source/distributions_doc.rst

 List of 1D Discrete Distributions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The following is a list of all 1D continuous distributions currently available in ``UQpy``.
+The following is a list of all 1D discrete distributions currently available in ``UQpy``.

 .. autoclass:: UQpy.distributions.collection.Binomial